Guide to Student Loans

 Interest rate & Loan Limits for Federal Loans

 This is why a student may have different interest rates depending on the types of loans taken out each year.
-And recently, student loan interest rates are on the rise!
 This can be very confusing to the borrower at graduation and is one reason for a federal consolidation could be a good option.

 The rate will change if the loans are consolidated.
 It will take the weighted average of each loan and the associated interest rate to establish the new direct student loan interest rate.